jordaneremieff/aeroplane/README.md

 - To use Postgres, rename `.env.dist` to `.env` and set the details for the database.
 These will be loaded in `settings.py`.

-- To use SQLite, then edit `settings.py` to uncomment the sqlite3 database configuration.
+- To use SQLite, edit `settings.py` to uncomment the sqlite3 database configuration.

 Then populate the initial database tables using the migration command: